 Kreate’s Board of Directors appoints and dismisses the President and CEO.
 The Board of Directors also decides on the terms and conditions of the President and CEO’s employment, specified in a written service contract.
 In addition, the Board of Directors decides on the remuneration of the members of the Management Team.

 The term of notice of the Management Team members’ employment contracts is three to six months.
-Of the members of the Management Team, Timo Vikström, Antti Heinola, Sami Rantala, Jaakko Kivi, Tommi Lehtola, Ville Niutanen and Juha Salminen are, subject to certain conditions, entitled to receive a severance payment equivalent to a three to eight months’ salary in addition to the salary for the notice period in the event that their employment contracts are terminated by Kreate.
+Of the members of the Management Team some are subject to certain conditions, entitled to receive a severance payment in addition to the salary for the notice period in the event that their employment contracts are terminated by Kreate.

 Kreate’s Board of Directors resolves on the incentive schemes of the President and CEO and the Management Team, such as a performance based bonus schemes and pension plans in accordance with the remuneration policy of Kreate, as in force from time to time.
 Kreate’s President and CEO and members of the Management Team are entitled to a yearly performance bonus of up to seven months’ salary.
 The performance based bonus scheme is based on the financial result and performance of Kreate and the payment of the performance based bonus is conditional upon the achievement of the key performance targets set for Kreate.
 The performance based bonus scheme is in place and the Board of Directors decides on the continuation of the bonus scheme separately each year.

-The Board of Directors of Kreate Group Plc has decided on June 23 2021 to launch two new long-term share-based incentive plans for the key employees of the Group and the Group’s associated company.
-The aim of the new plans is to align the objectives of the company, shareholders, and key employees for increasing the value of the company in the long-term, to retain the key employees at the company and to offer them competitive reward plans that are based on earning and accumulating the company’s shares as well as on the share value increase.
+The Board of Directors of Kreate Group Plc has decided on 2021 to launch two new long-term share-based incentive plans for the key employees of the Group and the Group’s associated company.

 A member of the company’s Management Team must hold at least 50 percent of the net number of shares paid based on the new plans until the member’s shareholding in the company in total corresponds to the value of their gross annual salary.
-This number of shares must be held as long as the membership in the Management Team continues.
+This shareholding must be held as long as the membership in the Management Team continues.

 The aim is to pay the rewards of the incentive plans using the treasury shares held by the company leaving the plans with no dilution effect.